cropped-leaderlogo.pngcropped-leaderlogo.pngcropped-leaderlogo.pngcropped-leaderlogo.png

 Although Elmhurst University and its surrounding community are generally considered safe, and despite the efforts of organizations like Chicago Survivors, gun violence continues to plague Chicago.
 This summer, more than 100 people were shot, 19 fatally, in the city over the Fourth of July weekend alone.

 Furthermore, potentially fatal gun violence is not exclusive to Chicago.
-In mid-July, former president Donald Trump was wounded during an assassination attempt in Butler, Pa., in which a 20-year-old man with an AR-15–style rifle killed a rallygoer and injured several others.
+In mid-July, Former President Donald Trump was wounded during an assassination attempt in Butler, Pennsylvania, in which a 20-year-old man with an AR-15–style rifle killed a rallygoer and injured several others.

 Nevertheless, Bridget O’Rourke, an English professor at EU and organizer of the event, reflected fondly on its success, including a high level of turnout.